The Negro Soldier: History

 Many people gave the film great reviews and praised the film very highly; however, the film did not do well commercially as shown in theatres.
 The 43-minute length of the film made it awkward to show alongside typical films of the time that were longer than one hour.
-All the while, a filmmaker named Jack Goldberg was suing Capra and The Negro Soldier because he believed that the film "competed unfairly" with his own film that dealt with the same race issues.
+All the while, a filmmaker named Jack Goldberg was suing Capra and The Negro Soldier because he believed that the film "competed unfairly" with his own film, We've Come a Long, Long Way (1944) that dealt with the same race issues.
 Although Goldberg ended up losing this lawsuit, The Negro Soldier was never successful in theaters.